wri/mapbuilder-vega/README.md

 For more information on interacting with the Resource Watch API please reference: https://resource-watch.github.io/doc-api/index-rw.html#create-a-widget

-## Global MapBuilder Widgets
+# Global MapBuilder Widgets

-The table below lists the global MapBuilder widgets which are included in the Global folder of this repository.
+The tables below list the global MapBuilder widgets which are included in the Global folder of this repository.
 The table includes:

 1) Widget name in this repository
 2) A description of what the analysis is used for